Brazier

-A brazier (/ˈbreɪʒər/) is a container used to burn charcoal or other solid fuel for cooking, heating or cultural rituals.
-It often takes the form of a metal box or bowl with feet.
+A brazier (/ˈbreɪʒər/) is a container used to burn charcoal or other solid fuel for cooking, heating, or rituals.
+It often takes the form of a metal box or bowl with feet, but in some places it is made of terracotta.
 Its elevation helps circulate air, feeding oxygen to the fire.
 Braziers have been used since ancient times; the Nimrud brazier dates to at least 824 BC.

 History

 The word brazier is mentioned in the Bible.
 The Hebrew word for brazier is believed to be of Egyptian origin, suggesting that it was imported from Egypt.
 The lone reference to it in the Bible being the following verse: